Field Sobriety Tests in Georgia

 The final standardized test used to determine DUI is called the one leg stand.
 The one leg stand test requires you to stand on only one foot for 30 seconds with your arms by your sides.
 Like the walk and turn test, this test has never been validated for over-weight people or elderly people, yet the police simply do not care.
 They have everyone submit to this testing, even when they know some people have no chance to pass the tests.

 These tests are challenging for many people under the best of circumstances, much less nervousness and suspected DUI are contributing factors.
 There are times when Georgia DUI officers ask drivers to partake in additional non-standardized tests such as saying the alphabet forward or backward or counting to a certain number in their head.
 Tests such as these have not been validated to prove that they are indicative of a driver under the influence.

 Georgia DUI officers generally have a video camera equipped in their patrol car on the dashboard which often records the driver and officer engaged in field sobriety tests.
 In many cases these tapes may help the defense, for example if a driver does well on the tests and appears to walk and speak normally on the tape but is still arrested for DUI.

 Our Georgia DUI lawyer team is skilled in dissecting the methods used by officers conducting field sobriety tests.
 Often times these tests are completed in a manner opposed to the prescribed methods which makes the results invalid.
 DUI officers may also be careless in administering the tests then still using the results as grounds to arrest someone for DUI.
 If this has happened to you, call our Georgia DUI law office today to get a free case evaluation.

-Hire the law firm whose attorneys are all trained in the same Standardized Field Sobriety Testing as the arresting police office.
+Hire the law firm whose attorneys are all trained in the same Standardized Field Sobriety Testing as the arresting police officers.
 We will put our expertise and experience on your side.
 Contact us today to begin protecting your rights.